-Mother’s Day can be a stark reminder to some, memes that denote how wonderful mothers are, how your mother is your best friend, your endless wealth of support and advice, your highest confidant and your biggest fan.
+Mother’s Day can be a stark reminder to some.
+Memes that denote how wonderful mothers are.
+How your mother is your best friend, your endless wealth of support and advice, your highest confidant and your biggest fan.
 But sometimes that’s a world away from the reality and the truth that some mothers are toxic.
 As much as you’d love to buy into the ideology of the nurturing mothers that exist in abundance, for some that ideology brings nothing but a sad void.
-A natural jealousy and craving to have something so beautiful and special which you don’t have, a relationship that you don’t belong to, a relationship you’ve held out for.
+Natural jealousy and craving to have something so beautiful and special which you don’t have.
+A relationship that you don’t belong to, a relationship you’ve held out for.
 A mother.

-Cutting ties with my own mother was an easy option for me, but making your way to that point in your life when you severe ties can be hard, a last resort when too many chances have been given, too much hurt has been endured, too many knocks down in replacement of building up, and a sudden realisation that you yourself need to rid toxic people from your life for your own sanity, well being and success, and to give yourself an opportunity to bloom into the mother that you’d like to be, not the mother you had.
+Cutting ties with my own mother was an easy option for me.
+But making your way to that point in your life when you sever ties can be hard.
+The last resort when too many chances have been given.
+Too much hurt has been endured.
+Too many knocks down in replacement of building up.
+And a sudden realisation that you yourself need to rid toxic people from your life for your own sanity, well-being and success.
+And to give yourself an opportunity to bloom into the mother that you’d like to be, not the mother you had.
 A removal that can often be a last resort as there’s an expectation that your mother will always be by your side in a loving and caring capacity.

-After a childhood filled with sexual and emotional abuse under the participant & allowance of my mother, children’s homes and foster carers ( Where I was reminded that true mothers come in all forms) I still held onto the need to have a relationship with my mother in the hope that things would one day change, but as I entered adulthood I realised that they wouldn’t, scared witless of the thought of toxic breeding toxic I kept her close to me so I was at least knowledgable of her actions and I could protect others from them, a case of friends close and enemies closer – an awful statement to apply to your own mother.
+After a childhood filled with sexual and emotional abuse under the participant and allowance of my mother, children’s homes and foster carers (where I was reminded that true mothers come in all forms), I still held onto the need to have a relationship with my mother in the hope that things would one day change.
+But as I entered adulthood I realised that they wouldn’t.
+Scared witless of the thought of toxic breeding toxic, I kept her close to me so I was at least knowledgable of her actions and I could protect others from them.
+A case of friends close and enemies closer – an awful statement to apply to your own mother.
 But I walked away with the ethos that if she really did love me she’d let me go and take solace in the fact I was happy.

 I’ve learned that I am good enough.